 Do you know what's in your pet's food?
 So many foods pass off poor quality, and sometime dangerous ingredients to unsuspecting pet owners.
 What is animal digest?
 What about BHT?
 Find out the truth about the red flag ingredients that might be lurking in your pet's food.

 There are so many dog and cat foods on the market today - and all of them claim to be healthy.
-Bags are covered in pictures of chicken, fish, fruits, and veggies - complete with a good-looking dog or cat, front and centre.
+Bags are covered in pictures of chicken, fish, fruits, and veggies - complete with a good-looking dog or cat, front and center.
 From one bag to the next, it's hard to tell the difference.
 But there is one place you can always tell the difference: the ingredient panel.